F (S-train): Fx, M, F+

 The ring line also has a history of supplementary services with other designations than F. At some times the variant service letters have been used to indicate which trains continued from Hellerup to Klampenborg.
 In other periods it has simply been because then-prevalent principles mandated that a single service letter such as F could not be used for more than exactly 3 trains an hour, so in parts of the day when more trains ran, extra services had to be invented.

-There previously existed a regular line M, which was established as a supplement to line F on the Ring Line on May 28, 1989.
-It was changed to line F+ on September 15, 2002.

-The line was incorporated into line F in a reform of the line network on September 23, 2007.